 Here are a few of the items I chose and my reasons for choosing them:

 This label belonged to King Den – one of the first pharaohs of the newly-unified Egypt some 3000 years ago.
-Not much bigger than a credit-card, it is a name-tag; once attached to a pair of his sandals, made to accompany Den into the afterlife; to identify him to those he met on his journey.
+No bigger than a credit-card, it is a name-tag; once attached to a pair of his sandals, made to accompany Den into the afterlife; to identify him to those he met on his journey.

 I chose this label because, although tiny, it says so much about early royal power and control; and of royal iconography which remained an integral part of pharaonic propaganda throughout the centuries.